robo-arena/roboarena/README.md

 RoboArena is a distributed, scalable benchmark for generalist robot policies.
 For more details about RoboArena, please check our [website](https://robo-arena.github.io/).

 This repo contains example code and instructions for:
-(1) training VLA policies on the DROID dataset
-(2) serving your policy via a remote policy server, to make it ready for RoboArena evaluation (3) evaluating your policies in simulated environments before submitting them for RoboArena eval
+(1) serving your policy via a remote policy server, to make it ready for RoboArena evaluation (2) evaluating your policies in simulated environments before submitting them for RoboArena eval (3) links to openpi VLA starter training code

 ## Getting Started